wmeints/effective-llm-applications/manuscript/02-essential-llmops-knowledge.md

 6. Failover strategies
 7. Security and privacy in an LLM-based application

-Let's dive into each of these aspects in more detail.
+Let's dive into each of these aspects in more detail to understand what they mean for your LLM-based application starting with testing LLM-based applications.

 ## Testing LLM-based applications